opsgenie/opsgenie-configuration-backup/README.md

 Exporting heartbeats is not possible since listing heartbeats is not possible at api level and will not be implemented.

 ## Policy and Maintenance
-Exporting maintenances and new policies are not supported right now but we will add support to them soon
+Exporting maintenance and new policies are not supported right now but we will add support to them soon

 ## Services
 Exporting services is not supported right now but it will be implemented eventually